Abigail Rogers

 Abigail Rogers (1818–1869) was an American advocate for women's rights and women's education.
+Her work helped women eventually gain access to colleges such as Michigan State University and the University of Michigan.
+She personally helped educate over one thousand women.
 She founded the Michigan Women's College, and was posthumously inducted into the Michigan Women's Hall of Fame in 2007.
+Rogers spent her whole life advocating for the admittance of women into Michigan universities.